 Differential and incremental images

-When you image a volume for the first time, it is referred to as a image.
-A Full image file Full contains the data stored in the volume.
-Macrium Reflect provides two alternative methods of all backing up your data after the initial full image has been completed:
+When you image a volume for the first time it is referred to as a Full image.
+A Full image file contains all of the data stored in the volume.
+Macrium Reflect provides two alternative methods of backing up your data after the initial full image has been completed:

 - A Differential image that backs up all the data that has changed on the volumes since the last Full image was taken.